-The Kelvin Building is associated with South Australia's 'first wave' of 'tall buildings', high-rise buildings constructed with steel or reinforced concrete frames of six or more stories.
+The Kelvin Building is associated with South Australia's 'first wave' of 'tall buildings', high-rise buildings constructed with steel or reinforced concrete frames of six or more stories which appeared in the United States and spread to Australia by the early twentieth century.
 These tall buildings are culturally significant to South Australia as they demonstrate the commercial growth of the State's capital city and consolidation of Adelaide as South Australia's Central Business District (CBD).
 They also reaffirmed Adelaide's intended grid-based layout and transformed the city's skyline, in turn reflecting their advocates' desire to convey South Australia as 'modern' and 'progressive'.

 Completed in 1926, the Kelvin Building is the fifth of the fourteen tall buildings erected in South Australia between 1912 and 1946.
-The construction of new, tall buildings was halted due to the Second World War and the Commonwealth's introduction of building restrictions.
-The Kelvin Building therefore possesses uncommon qualities of cultural significance as it demonstrates the emergence of tall buildings in South Australia and their role in consolidating Adelaide as the business centre of South Australia.
-While all fourteen tall buildings still remain, the Kelvin Building is a highly intact example, with some of the other tall buildings, such as the Verco Building (SHP 13363), and Liberal Club (SHP 13362), remaining as facades only.
+The construction of new, tall buildings was halted due to the Second World War and the Commonwealth's introduction of building restrictions to conserve resources for the war effort.
+The Kelvin Building therefore possesses uncommon qualities of cultural significance being one of only a few places that demonstrates the emergence of tall buildings in South Australia and their role in consolidating Adelaide as the business centre of South Australia.
+While all fourteen tall buildings still remain (see Comparability/Rarity/Comparison), the Kelvin Building is a highly intact example, with some of the other tall buildings, such as the Verco Building (SHP 13363), and Liberal Club (SHP 13362) remaining as facades only.